 Not contacting your credit card company – Super easy mistake.
 It’s the last thing you think to do when you are worrying about transportation, packing and plane tickets, but it’s very important.
 If you’re not using the right card you may incur a lot of fees or miss out on using a card that offers bonuses for using points overseas.
 Either way, make sure you contact your credit card company letting them know that you will be out of town so they don’t shut your card down due to suspicious activity.

-Trying to do too much in one trip – Allow time to wonder about, people watch, and relax; don’t try to hit every hot spot museum, 5 star trip advisor restaurant, and monument or you’ll take the fun out of the trip and devalue your experience.
+Trying to do too much in one trip – Allow time to wander about, people watch, and relax; don’t try to hit every hot spot museum, 5-star trip advisor restaurant, and monument or you’ll take the fun out of the trip and devalue your experience.
+If you are going abroad to see as many sites as you can, it can be hard if you are relying on public transport to take you everywhere.
+You can instead look at car rentals.
+Places like Crete have the Rental Center Crete for people to use, cheap prices per day for rental, it might be the better option if you are wanting to really see your surroundings,

 Traveling in season vs. off-season – Looking to save money you should consider traveling right before or after peak season.
 You can save anywhere from 50% plus on hotel stays and attractions.